dnlbowers/blackjack/README.md

 ![Rules Sub-Menu](docs/screenshots/rules-sub-menu.jpg)

 ### ***Options:***
-On this sub menu the player is able to change the color theme to one of three choices for: -
+On this sub menu the player is able to change the color theme to one of three choices.
+The first two are standard colors for a casino card table with a surround to suit it.
+The third was tribute to pink october and breat cancer awareness.
+To make the table pink would have ruined the UX of the app so I added a dark purple color for the table and gave it a pink color for the document body.

 #### **Green (default) Theme**
 ![Green Theme](docs/screenshots/green-theme.jpg)
 #### **Blue Theme**